-So at the time of recording this, iOS 14 has been rolling out and ad managers are dealing with the impact of it.
-We've been learning about it for months, getting things ready, but then as always, when it comes to the crunch, there's things that we just haven't known about and Facebook hasn't even known about and things are getting adjusted on the daily.
-So we're often feeling like we're scrambling and having to catch up.
+At the time of recording this, iOS 14 has been rolling out, and ad managers are dealing with the impact of it.
+We've been learning about it for months and getting things ready, but then as always, when it comes to the crunch, there's things that we just haven't known about.
+Facebook hasn't even known about some of those things, so adjustments are getting made daily.
+We're often feeling like we're scrambling and having to catch up.
 There's a new bug.
 There's a new thing that makes ads not run or new error code.
-And so you may be feeling a bit of pressure about all of that, and you might even be thinking about another career path that maybe doesn't require so many changes.
+You may be feeling a bit of pressure about all of that, and you might even be thinking about another career path that doesn't require so many changes.

-But hold up because iOS 14 and the implications of it all with Apple's ATT, their app tracking transparency and getting people to opt in or out on their iOS devices is actually good news for Facebook ad managers.
+But hold up because iOS 14 and the implications of it all with Apple's ATT (App Tracking Transparency) and getting people to opt in or out on their iOS devices is actually good news for Facebook ad managers.

-And here's why, you see it used to be that anyone could just launch an ad by creating an ad account and they didn't even need to do that.
-In business manager, they can just create a personal ad account and launch some ads.
-Chances are they'd use their own campaign, they didn't even have the pixel installed and they had all this other stuff going on.
+I'll explain why.
+You see, it used to be that anyone could just launch an ad by creating an ad account, and they didn't even need to do that.
+In Business Manager, they can just create a personal ad account and launch some ads.
+Chances are, they used their own campaign.
+They didn't even have the pixel installed, and they had all this other stuff going on.

-They spend $10 in ads and they run, ads don't work well so now they won't even be able to launch an ad unless they have their domain verified, unless they are using business manager and a whole myriad of other conditions.
-So ad managers are more in demand now than ever before, because things have dramatically changed on Facebook.
+Now they won't even be able to launch an ad unless they have their domain verified, unless they are using Business Manager and a whole myriad of other conditions.
+So ad managers are more in demand now than ever before because things have dramatically changed on Facebook.
 It is harder to run ads now.

-So us dedicated ad managers that are on the forefront of all these iOS changes that are rolling out as they come to us each day, learning, tapping into our brains trusts and being able to troubleshoot are more valuable than ever.
+So us dedicated ad managers that are on the forefront of all these iOS changes that are rolling out as they come to us each day, learning, tapping into our brain trusts and being able to troubleshoot, are more valuable than ever.
 Clients are going to need you to set up their domains.